 If you don’t want to increase your bid, another way to win more impressions and get your ad shown to more readers is to change your target audience.
 Some audiences are in higher demand than others, so to keep your costs low, you can seek out less competitive segments of the marketplace.

-With BookBub Ads, you can target readers by category subscriptions, author interests, retailer preferences (Amazon, Apple Books, Barnes & Noble, Google Play, and Kobo), and regions (US, UK, Canada, Australia, and India).
+With BookBub Ads, you can target readers by category subscriptions, author interests, retailer preferences (Amazon, Apple Books, Barnes & Noble, Google Play, and Kobo), and regions (US, UK, Canada, and Australia).
 Most advertisers tend to include Amazon US in their targeting, so targeting readers on other retailers or regions can increase your ad’s chances of winning impressions.

 Targeting fans of relevant similar authors also allows you to reach a narrow audience that other advertisers may not be targeting.
 When you target fans of an author on BookBub, your audience will include that authors’ BookBub followers as well as any other BookBub members who have clicked on that author’s profile or books.
 If your goal is to identify under-targeted audiences, you may want to avoid the biggest names in your genre, as these authors’ fans are likely to be targeted by lots of other advertisers.
 To get ideas for other authors to include, check out your “also boughts” on retailers or scroll through BookBub’s lists of popular authors by genre.
 For additional tips, you can learn how some successful advertisers choose which authors’ fans to target here.